tchlux/sync/README.md

   version of this documentation to standard output.

-  A script is provided that will automatically walk you through configuration on your local machine.
+  A script is provided that will automatically walk you through configuration on your local host.
 If this file is executed and the value `$SYNC_SCRIPT_PATH` does not point to a valid file, a prompt to automatically (re)configure will appear.